ambanum/disinfo.quaidorsay.fr/_pages/en/twitter-ads-transparency-center-assessment.md

 #### Unexplained data removal

-We are monitoring the content displayed in the Ads Transparency Center about European certified political advertisers, since June 7th, 2019.
+We are monitoring the content displayed in the Ads Transparency Center about European certified political advertisers, since June 7<sup>th</sup>, 2019.

 We observed that among the 505 tweets classified as political advertising about the EU parliamentary election available on the Ads Transparency Center on June 11<sup>th</sup> 2019, 92 [were removed](https://github.com/ambanum/political-ads-scraper/blob/master/twitter_fetch/scripts/consistency.ipynb) by June 12<sup>th</sup> 2019.
-However, most these tweets were still shown on Twitter as of June 19<sup>th</sup>, indicating that these removals were not justified by the content policies.
+However, most of these tweets were still shown on Twitter as of June 19<sup>th</sup>, indicating that these removals were not justified by the content policies.

 Here are some of the tweets that were removed: